There are lots of things to take into consideration when buying a car, but for golfers, space is certainly a top

 However, the best cars for golfers don't have to be the biggest or the most practical.
 Just to prove it, we've chosen five smaller used cars, hatchbacks, which are good for golfing and also great to drive.
 The five golfing greats we've picked are stylish and packed with enough gadgets to wow anyone at the 19th hole.
 They also have that all-important boot, big enough to comfortably store a set, or two, of golf clubs.

-Most of these cars come equipped with air conditioning as standard which is essential for fair weather playing in the summer months.
-We have also chosen comfortable rides which can cushion even the most jarring gravel trails and country roads where courses can sometimes be found.
-This premium selection from Stratstone also ensures that every option has a sports version packing some extra power for those who want something special to stand out.
+Most of these cars come equipped with air conditioning as standard which is essential when playing in the summer months.
+We have also chosen comfortable rides which can cushion even the most jarring gravel trails and country roads, where courses can sometimes be found.
+This premium selection from Stratstone also ensures that every option has a sports version, packing some extra power.

 Of course, it's not just a large boot that golfers need, but also lots of internal storage compartments for extras such as; gloves, golf balls and a spare set of car-friendly driving shoes.
 These cars ensure that interior space isn't at a premium, with plush materials and hardy dashboards that can handle getting a bit wet or knocked by your golf bag.

 A used Honda Civic certainly looks the part with its unique 'V' shaped grille and iconic rear lights which come straight out from the rear window making it stand out from the pack.
 It's a sportier addition to the Honda range, compared to the Jazz model which is a more every day functional vehicle.